HUNGER FREE CAMPUS BILL

 Campuses should designate a person to ensure students have access to accurate information about the Supplemental Nutrition Assistance Program (SNAP), including how to apply.

-THE HUNGER FREE CAMPUS BILL HAS BEEN PASSED IN…
+THE HUNGER FREE CAMPUS ACT HAS BEEN PASSED IN…

 THE HUNGER FREE CAMPUS BILL HAS BEEN INTRODUCED IN…